 Last Updated on

-When you think of Hawaii, one of the first images which pops into your head is probably a palm tree on a white sand beach.
+When you think of traveling to Hawaii, one of the first images which pops into your head is probably a palm tree on a white sand beach.
 Indeed, Hawaii does have its share of palm trees.
-On the island of Lanai, however, the tree you will be most likely to find isn’t a palm tree….it is a pine tree.
+On the island of Lanai, however, the tree you will be most likely to find isn’t a palm tree … it is a pine tree.

 The story of the pine trees of Lanai is one of the interesting stories I come across when traveling that shows how people can find innovative solutions to their problems.